Sigma Alpha Epsilon: History

 Sigma Alpha Epsilon was founded on March 9, 1856, at the University of Alabama in Tuscaloosa, Alabama.
 Its founders were Noble Leslie DeVotie, Nathan Elams Cockrell, Samuel Marion Dennis, John Barrett Rudulph, Abner Edwin Patton, Wade Hampton Foster, Thomas Chappell Cook, and John Webb Kerr.
 Their leader was DeVotie, who wrote the ritual, created the grip, and chose the name.
 Rudulph designed the fraternity badge.
-Of all existing national social fraternities today, Sigma Alpha Epsilon is the only national fraternity founded in the Antebellum South.
+Of all existing national social fraternities, Sigma Alpha Epsilon is the only national fraternity founded in the Antebellum South.

 Patton was selected as the fraternity's first president.
-In the fall of 1856, Patton was the only Sigma Alpha Epsilon founder still enrolled at the university and continued to serve as its president.
-His efforts led to the expansion of the fraternity to the University of Nashville (now Vanderbilt University), Union College, and the University of North Carolina at Chapel Hill in January and February of 1857.
+In the fall of 1854, Patton was the only Sigma Alpha Epsilon founder still enrolled at the university and continued to serve as its president.
+His efforts led to the expansion of the fraternity to the University of Nashville (now Vanderbilt University), Union College, and the University of North Carolina at Chapel Hill in January and February 1857.
 By the end of 1857, the fraternity had grown to seven chapters.
 Its first national convention met in the summer of 1858 at Murfreesboro, Tennessee, with four of its eight chapters in attendance.

 By the time the American Civil War began in 1861, fifteen chapters had been established.
 The fraternity had fewer than 400 members when the Civil War began.
 Of those, 370 went to war for the Confederate States and seven for the Union Army.
 Seventy-four members of the fraternity lost their lives in the war, including founders Dennis, DeVotie, and Patton.

 Fraternal history notes that Noble Leslie DeVotie was the first person to die in the Civil War, though this is in dispute.
 DeVotie lost his footing while boarding a steamer at Fort Morgan, Alabama, on February 12, 1861, hit his head and drowned.
 His body washed ashore three days later.
-Because Alabama had already seceded from the Union in January of that year, DeVotie is viewed by many to be the first casualty of the war.
-He is recognized as such by the state of Alabama.
+He is recognized by the State of Alabama as the first Alabama Soldier to die in the Civil War.

 After the Civil War, a small chapter at Columbian College, which is now George Washington University in Washington, D.C., was the only chapter to survive.

-When a few of the young veterans returned to the Georgia Military Institute in Marietta, Georgia, and found their college burned to the ground, they decided to enter the University of Georgia in Athens, Georgia.
-The chapter there, which was established at the end of 1865, along with the reestablishment of a chapter at the University of Virginia in Charlottesville, Virginia, led to the fraternity's revival.
-Soon, other chapters came back to life and, in 1867, the first post-war convention was held in Nashville, Tennessee, where a half-dozen revived chapters planned the fraternity's future growth.
+When a few of the young veterans returned to the Georgia Military Institute in Marietta, Georgia, and found their college burned to the ground, they decided to enter the University of Georgia in Athens.
+The chapter there, which was established at the end of 1865, along with the reestablishment of a chapter at the University of Virginia in Charlottesville, led to the fraternity's revival.
+Soon, other chapters came back to life and, in 1867, the first post-war convention was held in Nashville, where a half-dozen revived chapters planned the fraternity's future growth.